susanmilagrosres/ici_template/README.md

 ## Contributors

-Tiffany Rachel.S - 112ZU1028 In charge of final analysis, progamming, partial data collection, methodological analysis, and data processing and cleaning.
+Tiffany Rachel.S - 112ZU1028 In charge of final analysis, progamming, data collection, methodological analysis, and data processing and cleaning.

 Erinna Tania - 112ZU1006 In charge of finding the data source, partial data collection, initial data processing and cleaning, results analysis, and poster making.